 In this article, we discuss the main pros and cons of real estate marketing postcards.
 Then we list the best real estate postcard ideas that really work, followed by decent and poor techniques.
-For the decent techniques, we provide ways to improve them.
+For decent techniques, we provide ways to improve them.

 We also discuss how much you should expect to pay for real estate farming postcards.
 In addition, we’ve provided essential tips and advice for your postcard designs and messages.
 Next comes a note about ethics and the NAR Code.
-Finally we list the best tools and resources.
+Finally, we list the best tools and resources.

 Pros of Real Estate Postcards